ouseful-PR/jupyter_codeserver_proxy-/README.rst

 Add editor into $CONDA_DIR where is should persist.

-VS COde settings et to mimi RStudio as per https://stevenmortimer.com/setting-up-vs-code-for-python-development-like-rstudio/
+VS Code settings set to mimic RStudio as per https://stevenmortimer.com/setting-up-vs-code-for-python-development-like-rstudio/

 =========
 Cloud9 IDE